DataDog/integrations-core/ambari/README.md

 If service metrics collection is enabled with `collect_service_metrics` this integration will collect for each whitelisted service component the metrics with headers in the white list.
+See [metadata.csv][8] for a list of host metrics provided by this integration.

 ### Service Checks

-If service status collection is enabled with `collect_service_status` this integration collects the status of each installed service with the following mapping found in `common.py`
+If service status collection is enabled with `collect_service_status` this integration collects the status of each installed service with the following mapping found in `common.py`[9].

 ### Events